Home

 Smooth or level the surface and slowly deep water the soil.
 Let the soil dry and settle before you plant any vegetables then again water the soil.

-I make my own organic compost and find it works remarkbly well because it is full of all the necessary nutrients vegetable plants require to grow and be strong and healthy.
+I make my own organic compost and find it works remarkably well because it is full of all the necessary nutrients vegetable plants require to grow and be strong and healthy.

-Commercial fertilizer is also available in organic or chemical form and can be purchased at any Nursery garden, Home Depot or Lowes garden center.
+Iis also available in organic or chemical form and can be purchased at any Nursery garden, Home Depot or Lowe's garden center.
 My advice is to purchase organic fertilizer such as blood meal or steer manure which is loaded with all the nutrients your plant need.

 Tomatoes need at least six hours of sunlight every day; therefore where you plant your tomatoes is important.
 If you're not sure where to plant, observe the arc of the sun throughout the day to find an area that receives at least six hours of sunlight.